-If you or your loved one suffered an injury due to a property owner’s lack of proper maintenance of their property, you may want to discuss your options for financial compensation with a capable Alabama liability attorney.
-When an individual gets hurt on another’s property, many people do not realize that the property owner can be held responsible if the accident was preventable.
+If you or your loved one suffered an injury due to a property owner’s lack of proper maintenance of their property, you may want to discuss your options for financial compensation with a capable Alabama premises liability attorney.

 Not all accidents and injuries occur on or within an injured party’s own property.
 Indeed, it is not uncommon for someone to suffer an injury while at a neighbor or friend’s house, while shopping at a store, while on public property, while on property managed by a landlord, etc. When accidents occur on a property that is not owned by the injury victim, premises liability laws apply.
 These laws hold that the property owners owe those who enter the premises certain duties, and if these duties are breached and result in an injury, the property owner can be held liable for harm.

 At the law offices of Taylor Martino, P.C.
 Personal Injury Lawyers in Mobile, our talented Alabama premises liability attorneys have experience bringing forth claims against negligent property owners responsible for injuries to others in our state.
-If you have suffered an injury on another’s property, contact us today.
+If you have suffered an injury on another property, contact us today.
 Our attorneys will review your case for free and help you to understand your options for seeking damages.

 A property owner has a duty to those who enter their property.
 This duty is:

 This duty applies to all those who are legally on the property, and is the duty that is owed by nearly all property owners.
 The owners of private residences, municipalities, commercial building owners, etc. all must maintain their properties in a reasonably safe condition.

 In the event that an injury on a property does occur, an injured party may bring forth a claim for damages if they can establish that the injury was a direct result of: